brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-22-facebook-commerce-concept-present-lack-of-sheen-reasons.md

----
-layout: post
-title: Facebook Commerce - Concept, Present Lack of Sheen & Reasons
+# Facebook Commerce - Concept, Present Lack of Sheen & Reasons
----

 F-Commerce launched with hyper-ambition is losing its sheen.
 Buoyed by Facebook's successful track record in the promotion of products and services, it has attracted leading businesses to gamble with F-Commerce in the form of Facebook stores.
 However, due to negative results there is growing dismay on these stores and the establishments are winding off at a much quicker pace than the pace taken to demonstrate their identity on Facebook stores.